 #7.
 Love to work in Startups

-The question is not “if MBAs are beneficial to startups” but “If you are hiring the right MBA professional” for your startup?
+The question is, not “if MBAs are beneficial to your startup” but “If you are hiring the right MBA professional” for your startup?

 So, next time you need to hire for your startup, consider these merits.
 The advantages of hiring an MBA qualified employee can be leveraged by all startups and not necessarily only by those in tech startups.

 When hiring for your startup thinking strategically and resourcefully.
 Your startup needs the very best talent.
 Hiring an MBA for your startup for appropriate roles will give you a definite competitive advantage.